priyadarshini225/TriLog-3_Point-Daily-Tracker/SETUP.md

 Here's a quick checklist:

 - [ ] Backend running on port 5000
+- [ ] Backend running on port 5001
 - [ ] Frontend running on port 3000
 - [ ] Can access login page
 - [ ] Can create an account